-The Plan, along with the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards, historically invested in a unitized stock fund, The Xerox Stock Fund (the "Fund"), which was primarily comprised of Xerox Corporation common shares.
+The Plan, along with the Xerox Corporation Savings Plan, historically invested in a unitized stock fund, The Xerox Stock Fund (the "Fund"), which was primarily comprised of Xerox Corporation common shares.
 The unit values of the Fund were recorded and maintained by the Trustee.